Zaid-Ajaj/the-elmish-book/chapters/dev-flow/hot-module-replacement.md

 Now that I have hyped up this feature, let us see how to enable it in our project.
 Hot Module Replacement is enabled just a webpack plugin.
 Just like with dotenv files, we will a plugin to webpack for HMR.
 However, this time it will be a *development-specific* plugin: only available while developing because we don't want to enable it with our production builds since it adds some extra code to the bundle to communicate with webpack development server via web sockets.

-We can add import by first importing the webapck module in the beginning of the `webpack.config.js`file
+We can add import by first importing the webpack module in the beginning of the `webpack.config.js`file
 ```js
 var webpack = require("webpack");
 ```